Steel Panthers (video game)

-Steel Panthers is a 1995 computer wargame developed and published by Strategic Simulations.
+Steel Panthers is a computer wargame developed and published by Strategic Simulations.
+It was released in 1995 for MS-DOS.
 Designed by Gary Grigsby and Keith Brors, it simulates ground warfare during World War II, across the Western Front, Eastern Front and Pacific Theatre.

 Steel Panthers was critically acclaimed and became a commercial hit, with sales above 130,000 units.
 Magazines such as Computer Gaming World and PC Gamer UK named it one of the greatest games of all time.
 It began the successful Steel Panthers series, and was followed by Steel Panthers II: Modern Battles and Steel Panthers III.
 In 2000, Matrix Games published an updated re-release of Steel Panthers entitled Steel Panthers: World at War.

 Gameplay

 Players control individual tanks and vehicles from a top-down perspective, on a map with a hexagonal overlay.
 Infantry are mostly in squad/section sized units (8-12 men), but some units, like snipers, can be controlled individually.
 The whole force under a player's control is typically Battalion sized, but may be as small as a Platoon or Company, or as large as a Regiment/Brigade.

 The game is turn-based and played against the AI or other humans via email or hotseat.

 As with other tactical turn-based wargames, the game features realistic military control, with the smallest common units being squads, up to a brigade sized force.
 The player controls every available facet, from simple ammunition usage, to the morale, disposition, and command-chain of his troops.

 The game features: packed single-battle scenarios and campaigns (either branched or linear), single battle generator, campaign generator, and long campaign generator.